weixingnie/CV_ML_SUR/README.md

 </ul>

 ![husky](img/dog.png)
-_This image is a 3D model/point cloud recreation._
+_This image is a 3D model/point cloud recreation.
+Basically, it measures human observation about the three-dimensional structure.
+That is why a proper structure from motion requires a rotational view of 360 degrees.
+Eventually, an accurate 3D model can be created according to the change of depth in points, edges, or corners.
+In geosciences, structure from motion is frequently used in the mapping industry._

 ![Original_image](img/Cyberpunk2077.jpg)
-_This image is an example of normal image before using OpenCV._
+_This image is an example of a normal image before using OpenCV._

 ![2077.png](img/2077.png)
-_An alternative image using gray scale to exclude unnecessary information on the picture.
-By doing this, we can analysis this further._
+_An alternative image using grayscale to exclude unnecessary information on the picture.
+By doing this, we can analyze this further.
+To properly create an unbiased algorithm, it is important to exclude unnecessary elements.
+This exclusion can contribute to not an accurate prediction but also the speed of running ML._

 ![2077binary](img/2077binary.png)
-_An alternative image without any color details, the binary image is consisted with only two colors.
-Everything is under a unity with units 1 or 0, which is why the name is binary image._
+_An alternative image without any color details, the binary image has consisted of only two colors.
+Everything is under a unity with units 1 or 0, which is why the name is a binary image._

 ## **3. Project insight**